Last Updated on 29 January 2026 by Cycloscope

 The Seaplane Harbour Museum – Meremuuseum

 The nicest museum we saw on our bike trip in Europe, we highly recommend going to this impressive place.
-Set in a hall area of 8000 m², originally built to host seaplanes, the building itself makes the visit worthwhile.
+Set in an 8000 m² hall area, originally built to host seaplanes, the building itself makes the visit worthwhile.

-The main attraction though is the pre-WWII submarine Lembit, which is fully visitable.
-First time for us to get inside a submarine, and we found it quite cool to imagine life onboard this steam-punk-looking machine.
+The main attraction, though, is the pre-WWII submarine Lembit, which is fully visitable.
+It was our first time getting inside a submarine, and we found it quite cool to imagine life on board this steampunk-looking machine.

-The museum also contains a full-size replica of a British seaplane, as well as a exhibit of sailing-related historical stuff, unique to the region.
+The museum also contains a full-size replica of a British seaplane, as well as an exhibit of sailing-related historical stuff, unique to the region.

-Outside the museum a series of ships are anchored, most of them climbable.
-Among these is the Suur Töll, the largest steam-powered icebreaker in the world, you can also visit the engine room to understand how it worked.
+Outside the museum, a series of ships are anchored, most of which are climbable.
+Among these is the Suur Töll, the largest steam-powered icebreaker in the world.
+You can also visit the engine room to understand how it worked.

-Keep in mind that you will need 2 or 3 hours for the visit.
+Keep in mind that you will need 2-3 hours for the visit.
 The entry fee is quite steep at 15€ per adult.

 Telliskivi Creative City

-It is the largest creative center in Estonia and is about 15 minutes walk from the historic center, consists of 10 buildings housing more than 200 companies and organizations, has a relaxed and bohemian atmosphere.
+It is the largest creative center in Estonia and is about a 15-minute walk from the historic center.
+It consists of 10 buildings housing more than 200 companies and organizations, and it has a relaxed, bohemian atmosphere.

 Each individual company is free to design its own space as it sees fit.
-It is an excellent opportunity to get a taste of the local cultural life hanging out far from the masses of tourist buses that roam the narrow streets of the center.
+It is an excellent opportunity to get a taste of local cultural life, while avoiding the masses of tourist buses that roam the narrow streets of the center.

 Telliskivi is located near the railway station and has given a new face to the ugly abandoned Soviet factories that surround the area.
-If you do not want to walk or cycle you can reach this district with trams number 1 and 2 from the center, the bus stop is called Telliskivi.
+If you do not want to walk or cycle, you can reach this district by taking trams 1 and 2 from the center; the bus stop is called Telliskivi.

-We found it to be a bit too “hipster” and gentrified for our tastes, it was probably much more genuine some years ago, as testified by the change in the mural art styles.
+We found it a bit too “hipster” and gentrified for our tastes; it was probably much more genuine some years ago, as evidenced by the change in mural art styles.

 Linnahall

-Linnahall is an imposing Soviet relic, built to house the Moscow Summer Olympics in 1980, the Linnahall of Estonia, now stands as an imposing concrete ghost town.
-Inside, an impressive 5,000-seat amphitheater was commissioned by the Soviet Union to show the world its grandeur.
+Linnahall is an imposing Soviet relic, built to host the 1980 Moscow Summer Olympics; the Linnahall of Estonia now stands as an imposing concrete ghost town.
+Inside, an impressive 5,000-seat amphitheater was commissioned by the Soviet Union to showcase its grandeur to the world.

 2. Cycle Route 4: from Tallinn to Valga